 Since its creation in 1991, Flint Hills’ Discovery Scholarships have helped advance the academic careers of more than 450 Minnesota students by awarding more than $850,000 in total scholarships.
 These scholarships have helped college-bound students pursuing careers in math, science, technology, engineering and agriculture.

-The Pine Bend refinery partners with the Minnesota Zoo to provide enriching educational opportunities for students, families, and the entire community to experience wildlife at the zoo.
-A highlight of this partnership is Pine Bend’s support of the Zoomobile program, which allows naturalists to travel to schools across the state to teach students about the natural world in unique and entertaining ways.
+Since 1989, the Pine Bend refinery has partnered with the Minnesota Zoo to provide enriching educational opportunities for students, families, and the entire community to experience wildlife at the zoo.
+A highlight of this partnership is Pine Bend’s support of the Zoo Safari program, which allows students to experience the zoo while following a syllabus that aligns with state STEM curriculum standards.

 Since 1997 Flint Hills Resources Pine Bend has supported the DARTS Learning Buddies program, which brings together older adults and students in kindergarten through fifth grade to share experiences and learn from one another.
 The program focuses on math, science and reading.
 The program has 46 participating schools and more than 130 volunteers in Dakota and Scott counties.
 Approximately 50,000 children have been mentored during more than 88,000 hours with Learning Buddies over the years.
 Learning Buddies volunteers contributed the equivalent of more than $143,000 in volunteer time to schools this year alone, and have contributed to a 50% gain in reading and math proficiency for the students who worked with them.